midvalestudent/Math307/README.md

 * Linear Algebra and its Applications by Gilbert Strang
 * Elementary Linear Algebra with Applications by Howard A. Anton and Chris Rorres

+Help is available online for getting started in Matlab, Octave and Python.
+If you are using Matlab or Octave, you may find this [help page on Matlab/Octave](http://www.yanivplan.com/matlaboctave-help) useful.

 ## Outline

 This course is organized around a collection of interesting applications.
 Examples include: